dimitry-ishenko-cpp/pgm-args/README.md

 }
 ```

-The `parse()` function will examine the command line and extract all options and
+The `parse()` function will examine the command line and extract all options,
-their values, as well as the positional parameter values that were passed to the
+their values and positional parameter values that were passed to the program.
-program.
 This function may throw one of two exceptions:

-* :poop: **`pgm::invalid_argument`** exception will be thrown for any
+* :poop: **`pgm::invalid_argument`** will be thrown for any unrecognized or
-  unrecognized or duplicate option (unless marked as `pgm::mul`), or for an
+  duplicate option (unless marked as `pgm::mul`), or for an extraneous
-  extraneous positional parameter.
+  positional parameter.

-* :poop: **`pgm::missing_argument`** exception will be thrown for any missing
+* :poop: **`pgm::missing_argument`** will be thrown for any missing option
-  option marked as `pgm::req`, or for a missing positional parameter _not_ marked
+  marked as `pgm::req`, or for a missing positional parameter _not_ marked as
-  as `pgm::opt`.
+  `pgm::opt`.

 ---

 ### :four: Examine Options and Positional Parameters

-Next, use the subscript `operator["..."]` to examine :eyes: parsed options and
+Next, use the subscript `operator[]` to examine :eyes: parsed options and
 parameters.
 Options can be referred to by their short name or the long name,
 while positional parameters are referred to by their name.